 So when someone tries to call me out for misrepresenting something, that really pisses me off.
 Because I actually pay close attention to disclosure and attribution.

 Let me clear up something real quick.
-If a company gives me money, or a gift basket, or a bunch of gift cards to Walmart, to write about their product, that is called a Sponsored Post.
+If a company gives me money, or a gift basket, or a bunch of gift cards to write about their product, that is called a sponsored post.
 They are paying me to talk about their product (and they usually expect that I’m going to say something nice).
 So I only accept money from companies or brands or PR people who I really trust, and I only write about brands that I actually use and enjoy.

 You have no idea how many posts I turn down because I don’t know or use the product.
-And it’s not like I couldn’t use the money… pardon my griping for a minute, but you know those bloggers who make thousands of dollars off their blogs?
+And it’s not like I couldn’t use the money… pardon my b*tching for a minute, but you know those bloggers who make thousands of dollars off their blogs?
 Yeah, I’m not one of them.
-I have to work my butt off to get what I can get, and that’s the price I pay for wanting to do this kind of work.
+I have to work my butt off to get what I can get.

-So if I write about those crackers or that bottle of BBQ sauce, does that mean that I’m suddenly being sponsored by the company who makes those products?
+So if I write about those crackers or that blender, does that mean that I’m suddenly being sponsored by the company who makes those products?
 No, and here’s why.
 Companies send free stuff (also known as press samples) to editors of magazines, newspapers, online media companies, blogs and just about every other media outlet you can think of.
 This is a standard practice that has been going on for years.

-I’m pretty sure that beauty “closets” (or beauty departments) were mentioned both in The Devil Wears Prada book and The Hills (the TV show).
+I’m pretty sure that beauty “closets” were mentioned both in The Devil Wears Prada book and The Hills (the TV show).
 They get so many free samples that they can fill a room with them, until an editor has time to try the product out.

 So if a popular women’s magazine reviews a Lancôme lipstick, does that mean that the magazine is now sponsored by Lancôme?
 Of course not.
 But somehow people don’t think that the same rules apply to blogs.